Agreements to meet customer’s expectations

 Establish specific parameters for measuring the state of our services.

 Comply with the terms and conditions agreed with customers.

 Avoid future conflicts.
 An agreement is a preventive communication to establish a transparent relationship.
-Therefore, meeting an SLA increases confidence.
+Therefore, meeting a Service Level Agreement increases confidence.

 How to design a good SLA

 SLAs are a quality insurance that either contribute to customer loyalty or help us improve our services.